 with Jeremy Westcott –

-In the song Nigel wrote, we sing that we want to meet Him ‘face to face’.
+We sing that we want to meet Him ‘face to face’.
 That is a reality we can all enjoy, here and now.

 The Hebrew word for ‘know’ means ‘to experience by personal encounter’, and it is possible for us to have experiences, encounters, visions, dreams, and revelation.
 Scripture is full of examples of such things.